enrico-sorcinelli/featured-image-extended/README.md

 Feature Image Extended extends featured image functionality allowing:

-* Display or not featured image in your themes for all post types and for all theme templates.
+* Hiding featured image in your themes for all post types.
-* Add link to the featured image.
+* Adding link to the featured image.
-* Add thumbnail featured image in administration screens listing.
+* Adding thumbnail featured image in administration screens listing.
-* Allows featured image quick-editing.
+* Featured image quick-editing.

 # Installation

 This section describes how to install the plugin and get it working.

-1. Upload the plugin files to the `/wp-content/plugins/featured-image-extended` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/featured-image-extended` directory, or install the plugin through the WordPress _Plugins_ screen directly.
 1. Activate the plugin through the _Plugins_ screen in WordPress.

 # Usage